Representing Ski And Snowboard Accident Victims

 Turn to The Mahoney Law Firm, P.C., in Denver.
 Since 1968, we have been advocating for personal injury victims and their families.
-Our senior attorney is both a lawyer and a medical doctor, giving him a unique and powerful perspective into injury-related cases.
+Our senior attorney is both a lawyer and a medical doctor, giving him a unique and powerful perspective on injury-related cases.

-- Collisions on the slopes – Under Colorado law, skiers and snowboarders higher up on the slope are responsible for avoiding those below.
+- Collisions on the slopes: Under Colorado law, skiers and snowboarders higher up on the slope are responsible for avoiding those below.
 Therefore, one of the most important issues in any ski collision case is establishing where the individuals were in relation to each other.
 These types of cases also tend to involve homeowners insurance coverage, which can complicate matters and call for the aid of a highly experienced lawyer.

-- Negligence on the part of ski areas or resorts – Most ski areas are protected from personal injury lawsuits under the “inherent risk” doctrine.
+- Negligence on the part of ski areas or resorts: Most ski areas are protected from personal injury lawsuits under the “inherent risk” doctrine.
 Nevertheless, it is sometimes possible to hold ski area operators liable for injuries caused by dangers that are not considered inherent to skiing or snowboarding.
-For instance, if you collided with heavy equipment parked just out of view, you were struck by a negligently operated snowmobile or you were injured by a downed power line on the premises, you may potentially have a claim.
+For instance, if you collided with heavy equipment parked just out of view, were struck by a negligently operated snowmobile or were injured by a downed power line on the premises, you may potentially have a claim.

 You Have A Time Limit, So Don’t Wait To Contact Us